Coptis trifolia: Medicinal uses

-The rhizome of the plant was chewed by Native Americans, including Algonquian-speaking peoples and the Iroquois, to relieve canker sores, and is the source of another common name, canker-root.
-It has also been used to make a tea that is used as an eyewash.
+The rhizome of the plant was used by several Native American peoples, including many Algonquian peoples and the Haudenosaunee, to relieve canker sores and other ailments of the mouth.
+This is the source of another common name, canker-root.
+It has also been used to make a tea that is used as an eyewash, as well as an anthelmintic, antiemetic, emetic, and gastroinestinal aid.
 Like the medicinal plant goldenseal, goldthread is used to treat symptoms of influenza and the common cold.
-Coptis trifolia has been shown to be biologically active against E.coli and Bacillus subtilis.
-The active compounds of Coptis trifolia are the alkaloids berberine and coptine.
+C. trifolia has been shown to be biologically active against E. coli and Bacillus subtilis.
+The active compounds of C. trifolia are the alkaloids berberine and coptine.

 Ecology

-In 1963, a species of fungus in the genus Lambertella, Lambertella copticola, was discovered growing on the dead leaves of a Coptis trifolia.

-Species of the fungal genus Gloeosporium can infect Coptis trifolia, as well as other species of Coptis, and reduce normal plant function.
+Species of the fungal genus Gloeosporium can infect C. trifolia, as well as other species of Coptis, and reduce normal plant function.
 The slug Arion fasciatus also feeds on goldthread.
-Other external threats to Coptis trifolia include logging, fire, agricultural development, and human recreation.
+In 1963, a species of fungus in the genus Lambertella, Lambertella copticola, was discovered growing on the dead leaves and petioles of C. trifolia.

+C. trifolia is not tolerant of disturbance and often does not recover from logging, either due to loss of the canopy or mechanical damage to the root system.
+The species is also not well adapted to fire due to its shallow roots, occurring in areas that tend to have long fire rotations of up 500 years.
+Because of its sensitivity to disturbance, C. trifolia is particularly vulnerable to the impacts of human development and recreation.